 Cha Cha Change

-You may have heard College Board announcements that in spring of 2016 the format of the SATs will be changing.
+You may have heard College Board announcements that the format of the SATs will be changing.

 - The essay section will be optional